Camp Policies

 Communication

-Proactive communication is vital in making Cedar Circle Farm camp successful.
+Proactive communication is vital in making Cedar Circle Farm Camp successful.
 We may need to reach you during the camp day, so we ask that you or another emergency contact listed be available by phone during the camp day.

 We check in at the end of each camp day to talk about safety, behavior, and health and ask that you leave time for these conversations at pick-up time.